fho/rspamd-iscan/README.md

 # rspamd-iscan

-rspamd-iscan is a daemon that monitors IMAP mailboxes and forwards new mails to [rspamd](https://rspamd.com) for spam analysis or ham classification.
+rspamd-iscan is a daemon that monitors IMAP mailboxes and sends new mails to [rspamd](https://rspamd.com) for spam analysis and training.
+It decouples spam filtering from mail delivery - allowing the MDA, rspamd and rspamd-iscan to run on totally different hosts.
+For example, you can filter mails on the IMAP server of your third-party provider with your self-hosted rspamd instance.
 It is similar to [isbg](https://gitlab.com/isbg/isbg) but uses rspamd instead of Spamassassin.

+rspamd-iscan continuously monitors the IMAP `ScanMailbox` for new mails with _IMAP IDLE_. \
-rspamd-iscan scans new mails arriving in a _ScanMailbox_.
-The scan result is added as headers to the e-mail and the modified mail either uploaded to the _SpamMailbox_ or the _InboxMailbox_, depending on the classification.
+When a new mail arrives, it is sent to rspamd's HTTP interface for scanning.
+The scan result is added as headers to the e-mail and the modified mail is uploaded to either the `SpamMailbox` or the `InboxMailbox`, depending on its classification. \
-The unmodified original email is moved from the _ScanMailbox_ to the _BackupMailbox_.
+The unmodified original mail is moved from the `ScanMailbox` to the `BackupMailbox`.

-The _ScanMailBox_ is monitored via IMAP IDLE for new E-Mails and additionally also scanned periodically. \
-Mails in _HamMailbox_ and _UndetectedMailbox_ are processed periodically and fed to rspamd to be learned as Ham/Spam.
-Mails that have been learned as Ham are moved to _InboxMailbox_, learned Spam mails are moved to _SpamMailbox_.
+Mails in the `HamMailbox` and `UndetectedMailbox` are periodically processed and submitted to rspamd to be learned as ham or spam.
+Mails learned as ham are moved to `InboxMailbox`, learned Spam mails are moved to `SpamMailbox`.

-The UID of the last scanned mail from _InboxMailbox_ is stored in a state file.
-This allows to use the same mailbox as _InboxMailbox_ and _ScanMailBox_.
+## Installation

+### From Binaries

+Download and extract the binary from a [Release](https://github.com/fho/rspamd-iscan/releases).

+### From Source

+`go install github.com/fho/rspamd-iscan@latest`

 ## Configuration

+### Rspamd

+A rspamd instance must have been set up and it's controller HTTP interface must be reachable.

+### IMAP Server

+It is recommended to use your `INBOX` mailbox to store scanned HAM mails and reconfigure your mail-server to store new incoming mails in another mailbox, e.g. named `Unprocessed`.
+This does not require changing your mail-clients' configuration .
+If that is not possible, rspamd-iscan can monitor `INBOX` instead and move filtered Ham mails to another mailbox (e.g. named `Scanned`).
+Your mail-clients would then be configured to use `HAM` as inbox.

+- Ensure that you have the following mailboxes created on your IMAP server:
+  - One to store mails classified as Spam (`SpamMailbox`),
+  - One to store mails classified as Spam that was not detected (`UndetectedMailbox`),
+  - One to store mails that have been wrongly classified as Spam (`HamMailbox`),
+  - One to store unprocessed new mails (`ScanMailbox`),
+  - One to store scanned mails classified as HAM (`InboxMailbox`)

+### rspamd-iscan

-rspamd-iscan can be configured via a TOML configuration file.
+rspamd-iscan is configured via a TOML configuration file.
-Example:
+By default it is read from `/etc/rspamd-iscan/config.toml`, another location can be specified by the `--cfg-file` command line parameter.

+Create a new configuration file with the following content and adapt it to your
+setup:

 ```toml
 RspamdURL           = "http://192.168.178.2:11334"